 Alternatives to Printing

 As of May 2020, in order to reduce printing costs and save paper, Grand Valley issued a directive to move all printed communications to digital formats.
-All exceptions must be approved by a vice president or dean.
+All exceptions must be approved by a vice president or academic dean.

 The university offers a number of cost-effective and simple alternatives to traditional printed marketing materials.
 These options provide more opportunity to change and update messaging and save printing time and costs.